-- POLICY CE1a: All new development within Market Bosworth should be in keeping with its Character Area to retain local distinctiveness and create a sense of place.
-It should also be in harmony with regards to scale, layout and materials and sensitive to the principal characteristics of adjacent areas.
+POLICY CE1a: All new development within Market Bosworth should be in keeping with its Character Area with regards to scale, layout and materials to retain local distinctiveness and create a sense of place.
+Where new development would be visible from an adjacent Character Area it should be sensitive to the principal characteristics of that area.
 Innovative or outstanding design will be supported if it raises the overall quality of the Character Area.
-The boundaries of the Character Areas are shown on the Character Areas Map and described in Section 4.3 - POLICY CE1b: Any new development within Character Area D should pay particular regard to existing rooflines.
-Within Character Area E the roofline of any new development must be in keeping with adjoining areas and neighbouring buildings and not intrude on the skyline or harm important views.
+The boundaries of the Character Areas are shown on the Character Areas Map on page 13 and described in Section 4.3.

+POLICY CE1b: Any new development within Character Area D should pay particular regard to existing rooflines.
+Within Character Area E the roofline of any new development must respect adjoining areas and neighbouring buildings and not harm important views.